 Fig. 4.
-The high-frequency horn and driver assembly together with its matching crossover network.

-(3) The two units should be approximately concentrically mounted for proper and constant phasing at the crossover region.
-(4) The size of the LF cone should determine the size of the HF horn.

-(5) The dimensions of the HF horn should determine the crossover frequency.

-The outside surfaces of the HF horn should be so shaped as to have negli-

-- gible reflections from the LF cone.
-The distribution angle of the HF horn should be at least 90 deg. included angle, but not so wide as to cause interference due to reflections from the cone. - (8) The resonance of the LF cone should be at about 50 cps or lower to en-hance the extreme low-end response and minin "hangover." minimize the low-frequency - The efficiency of both units should - be as high as normally expected from an efficient single-unit speaker.

-(10) The wattage rating of each unit should be so chosen as to assure linearity over its full rated range.
+The high-frequency horn and driver assembly together with its matching crossover network. quency diaphragms should be at substantially the same plane to attain good phasing characteristics in the crossover frequency region. - (3) The two units should be approximately concentrically mounted for proper and constant phasing at the (4) The size of the LF cone should de- - (1) The dimensions of the HF horn.
+(5) The dimensions of the HF horn should determine the crossover frequency. - (6) The outside surfaces of the HF horn should be so shaped as to have negli- - gible reflections from the LF cone.
+The distribution angle of the HF horn should be at least 90 deg. in-(7)cluded angle, but not so wide as to cause interference due to reflections from the cone. - (8) The resonance of the LF cone should be at about 50 cps or lower to en-hance the extreme low-end response and minin "hangover." minimize the low-frequency - The efficiency of both units should (i) The entering of point unit and a be as high as normally expected from an efficient single-unit speaker.(10) The wattage rating of each unit should be so chosen as to assure line- - arity over its full rated range.